Project

 Actions #8

-Updated by Dave Vieglais almost 7 years ago
+Updated by Dave Vieglais over 7 years ago

 The purpose of the checksum is to ensure integrity of content written to the data store.
 Computing a checksum enroute to the store is arguably incorrect behavior since there is possibility that the object actually written to the store is corrupted.
 So it seem appropriate to compute the checksum once written to disk rather than enroute.